hansj66/dynamixel2espressif/README.md

 ```
 And then navigate to the menu "Dynamixel 2 Espressif configuration" to customize the pinout to your application.

+## Examples

+Examples beyond the "ping" and "position" examples can be found in the original [Dynamixel2Arduino](https://github.com/ROBOTIS-GIT/Dynamixel2Arduino) repository.
+The syntax is identical with the espressif version, except for the constructor.

 ## License

 This component is provided under Apache 2.0 license, see LICENSE file for details.